PeterJemley/Bridget-v2-beta/README.md

 ## Project Status & Development Progress

-The Bridget project has completed all major development phases and is now production-ready with comprehensive ML capabilities.
+The Bridget project has completed all major development phases and is now production-ready with comprehensive ML capabilities and observability.
 The project successfully implements:

 ### ✅ Completed Development Phases